Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Summary and Outlook

-In conclusion, we have explained the emergence of the period-6 CDW in overdoped cuprates.
-Excluding Fermi-surface instability from Lindhard analyses, the overdoped Hubbard model correctly captures the doping dependence of this CDW, reflecting the remnant correlations even in the overdoped regime.
-Addressing the constant $(\pi/3,0)$ wavevector of this CDW then requires further including EPCs, especially nonlocal EPC, which are determined by geometric relations.
-The phonon-mediated effective interaction pins the overdoped CDW at $(\pi/3,0)$ for a wide range of doping, as seen in RXS experiments.
-Since the overdoped regime is far from the pseudogap and AFM phases, where spin fluctuations dominate, its phonon-driven nature suggests a subleading interaction in cuprates.
-This interaction is overwhelmed by the Hubbard $U$ for underdoped and optimally doped cuprates, as compared in this paper.
-However, increasing evidence for the contribution of phonons (in addition to strong correlations) to $d$-wave superconductivity has been revealed\,\cite{he2018rapid,jiang2022enhancing, peng2023enhanced, wang2022robust,cai2023high}.
-With separable impact from correlations in this overdoped regime, the extracted EPC here is crucial for the theory of unconventional superconductivity.
+In conclusion, we have conducted a thorough investigation of the charge instabilities in the extremely overdoped cuprates, utilizing the Hubbard model and its extensions with phonons.
+Excluding Fermi-surface instability, the extremely overdoped Hubbard model successfully captures the nonmonotonic doping dependence of the experimentally identified period-6 CDW, reflecting the persistence of remnant correlations even in the overdoped regime.
+However, the limitations of the Hubbard model and the Hubbard-Holstein model with local EPCs become evident when attempting to address the $(\pi/3,0)$ wavevector, as local particle-hole fluctuations at $(\pi,\pi)$ dominate.
+By introducing nonlocal EPCs, with coupling strengths determined by geometric relations, we have provided an explanation for the period-6 CDW in extremely overdoped cuprates.
+Crucially, this phonon-induced CDW is shown to be robust against variations in temperature and specific model parameters.
+The phonon-mediated effective interaction pins the CDW at $(\pi/3,0)$ across a wide range of doping levels, consistent with RXS experiments.

+Since the extremely overdoped regime is well-separated from the pseudogap and AFM phases, where spin fluctuations dominate, the phonon-driven nature of the CDW suggests a subleading interaction in cuprates.
+This interaction is overwhelmed by the Hubbard $U$ in underdoped and optimally doped cuprates, as detailed in this paper.
+However, recent studies increasingly indicate that phonons, alongside strong correlations, contribute significantly to $d$-wave superconductivity\,\cite{he2018rapid,jiang2022enhancing, peng2023enhanced, wang2022robust,cai2023high}.
+In the overdoped regime, where the impact of correlations is separable, the EPC identified here is crucial for the theory of understanding unconventional superconductivity, particularly given its BCS-like nature at the emergence from the overdoped side\,\cite{he2018rapid}.